milocrvlh/gerador-de-exercicios-matematicos/README.md

 # mathgenerator
-A program to generate math problems in a pretty format
+A program to generate arithmetic problems in a pretty format, with plans to expand to advanced math.

-based on a template provided by /u/lanemik on reddit
+Forked from djotaku's repository.
+(If you're reading this, you have my gratitude) based on a template provided by /u/lanemik on reddit

 # Running

-python3 mathgenerator.py
+python mathgenerator.py

 When it's done: